liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/01-decision-to-implement-staging.markdown

   Staging must be able to recognize the content to facilitate the transfer.
 - You want a space where you can freely edit and test your content before publishing it to a live audience.
-- Your content is being referenced from an other content type which has staging support.
-It's generally a good idea to write staging support for both of them.
+- Your content is being referenced from another content type that supports Staging.
-- You want to process your portlet's preferences during publication - you might want to publish some content along with it, or do some extra steps
+- You want to process your portlet's preferences during publication (i.e., you might want to publish some content with it, or complete extra steps).
-- You want to process the content during publication.
-You want to write validation for your content during import time
+- You want to process the content during publication (e.g., writing validation for your content during the import process).

 If none of these options are beneficial for you, implementing Staging in your application is unnecessary.